Kishiwada Castle (岸和田城)

 - Parking Lot

-- open everyday (municipal parking lot around the castle Available)
+- Not available (Municipal parking lot available around the castle)

 - Credit Card